 History of Pizza

-During that time, it was an inexpensive meal for low-income families.
+During the 1500s, pizza was an inexpensive meal for low-income families.
 Tomatoes were thought to be poisonous and not worthy of people who had money.
 Poor people topped dough with tomatoes and cheese, and could feed large families very inexpensively.

 The grocery store started selling pizza on the side in 1905.
 It was considered a foreign food, but within a short while parlors started popping up all over the city.
 Next time you visit New York City, head over to Little Italy where your family dine in the very first Lombardi's pizzeria.